 How Much Does the Average Motorcycle Accident Cost?

 The main cost of a motorcycle accident comes down to your damages (in other words, what you lost in the accident).
 In Georgia and other fault states, the party whose negligence caused an accident is responsible for all costs that result.
 Typically, the more serious an accident is, the more damages you’ll have.
-And more damages means a higher insurance claim amount.
+And more damages mean a higher insurance claim amount.

 Data is limited on exact costs of motorcycle accidents across the country.
 According to the Government Accountability Office (GAO), U.S. costs that can and have been measured directly resulting from motorcycle accidents totaled around $16 billion in 2010.
 But those costs are probably higher because it’s hard to accurately measure long-term medical expenses and other additional costs to victims and their families.

 Head injuries make up a large portion of the medical costs from motorcycle riders, especially if they were unhelmeted.
-A privately-conducted study in California averaged the hospital costs for a rider without a helmet at $17,704.
+A privately conducted study in California averaged the hospital costs for a rider without a helmet at $17,704.

 Basically, the full costs of a motorcycle accident can range from tens of thousands all the way into the millions, depending on the accident.
 Below are some of the factors that go into the full cost of a motorcycle accident.

-Medical Bills as Motorcycle Accident Costs
+Medical Bills After a Motorcycle Accident

 According to the National Highway Traffic Safety Administration (NHTSA), medical costs make up the largest expense in motorcycle accidents.
 And the costs were much greater if a head injury was involved.